 Check the FLICKR site for lot's of bicycle and hiking pictures.

-Our plans, as of mid-June 2014, are very much unknown.
+Our plans, as of July, 2016, change day to day.
 Medical problems have overtaken us and are causing us to rethink our long distance cruising plans.

 The picture below is Mirador in Echo Bay on Succia Island in the north part of the San Juan Islands - about 85 miles NW of Seattle and just south of the Canadian border .
 Jerry's brother Jim is standing on the bow.